 Conclusion Continue Improving & Optimizing to Turn Those Gears to Profits

 If this all seems like a lot to do and manage, the flywheel model.
 The hard part is setting it in motion.
 Once you set yourself up for success by attending to the gears, momentum kicks in and the wheel will keep spinning.

 This being eCommerce, however, changes will indeed take place (and Amazon will indeed make changes often and without notice).
 Sellers cannot anticipate all of these or how the changes will affect the marketplace.

 How many times have we heard of Amazon changing its algorithm and the sky falling?
 That said, do your part to keep the flywheel spinning smoothly—keep your gears clean and well oiled, stay informed, seize opportunities, and be nimble when changes happen—and you’ll be rewarded for it.

 How to Sell on Amazon: Key Takeaways for Success

 - Amazon’s success and sellers’ success are intertwined.
-It’s a partnership where Amazon even goes so far as to give sellers instructions for how to sell on Amazon successfully and in compliance with its rules.
+It’s a partnership where Amazon even goes so far as to give sellers instructions for how to sell on Amazon successfully.

-- There are four basic tenets guiding all things Amazon.
-Sellers need to understand that:
+- There are four basic tenets guiding all things Amazon:

 - The customer experience is everything.

-- Seller success depends upon and is measured on two types of factors: relevance and performance.
+- Seller success is measured on relevance and performance.